Things To Do In Salzburg With Kids

 Useful Tips About Salzburg

-Salzburg is a city associated with the Trapp family, whose story underlie the musical “The Sound of Music”.
+Salzburg is a city associated with the Trapp family, whose story underlies the musical “The Sound of Music”.
 Watch this famous film with your kids before the trip and attend a bus tour during your stay in Salzburg to see places associated with it.
 Excursions of that kind usually start from Mirabellplatz square.
 Check the details here.

 While staying in Salzburg, visit one of many concerts.
 Check the information on upcoming concerts here.